 - Tell him you appreciate and admire him for all he does for the family, and mention a few specific things.

 - Surprise him.
 For Becky, this means things like baking me a peach pie, buying me a new Texans bumper sticker, or giving me a new snapshot of her with Henry.
-If you know your husband this will not be difficult.
+If you know your husband, this will not be difficult.

 As he neared the end of his life, her father was confused and at times mildly agitated.
-Even though he was not a big man, he demonstrated surprising strength at time, so I was the one who had to catch him when he was about to fall or convince him not to drag his bed into the bathroom.
-I felt completely inadequate for the job, but I was there.
+Even though he was not a big man, he demonstrated surprising strength at times, so I was the one who had to catch him when he was about to fall or convince him not to drag his bed into the bathroom.
+I felt utterly inadequate for the job, but I was there.

 Becky got the chance to be on the other side of this 13 years later as my mother was hospitalized for nearly 9 months before she passed away.
 I could not imagine facing that alone.

 After 37 years we both know “how good we got it” and remember how many years it took to get it too.